 Maintaining a high-performing hybrid WAN presents another challenge to address.
 The new cloud architecture will alter data traffic patterns and likely require re-architecting of WANs to avoid performance setbacks.
 Sometimes, the best way to steer traffic (based on application requirements) may require a direct connection to public cloud, without backhauling to the data center.
 However, this may also result in wasted bandwidth while creating additional security threats.
 In general, an over-reliance on the internet as part of your WAN strategy may open new vulnerabilities, endangering sensitive data and network uptime.

-While 81% of enterprises now rely on hybrid cloud architecture, 77% of them still view security as the main challenge.
+Even as the adoption of hybrid cloud grows, security is still viewed as a challenge.
 For multi-cloud environments, you will need to define a custom security-perimeter that accounts for the following: